Careers at SAO

 SAO prides itself in being ethical, accountable and efficient.
 These values are also what we search for in our employees.
 If you possess a Bachelor’s degree and 10 semester or 15 quarter hours of college level accounting, along with strong communication, time management and analysis skills and an interest in improving government, we may have an opportunity for you in financial and compliance auditing.
 Other types of auditing, such as those focusing on performance audits or cybersecurity audits, may require more education.

 Professional experience and development

+As an SAO employee, you will have professional development opportunities to build your skills.
 We work with each person on our staff to design professional development plans that ensure your knowledge and skills advance in line with your career aspirations.
 Because the work we do is unique, staff are provided around 40 hours of in-house training each year.
 We want to make sure each auditor receives the training, mentoring and coaching to help them gain the necessary skills to succeed.

 Work in your community

 There are more than 2,000 governments in Washington, from cities and counties to library and health districts.
 SAO audits them all.
 While State Auditor Pat McCarthy works on the Capitol Campus in Olympia, field teams of auditors live and work around the state.

 SAO offers flexible schedules that help you balance work and life.
 We also offer competitive pay and a comprehensive benefits package.

 Our frontline audit staff visit job fairs at local colleges and universities across Washington.
 They can tell you about their real-world experiences, opportunities, and benefits from working for the Office of the Washington State Auditor.
 If you would like to have SAO visit your job fair or classroom, please contact our recruitment staff.